Which Home Improvements Provide the Most Return on Investment?

 If you are a homeowner, then you are probably familiar with your local home improvement store.
 Its aisles tempting you with the latest countertops, flooring and lighting that you eagerly dream of installing in your home.
 Before you fill your cart and your “honey do” list with renovation projects, it may be good to know which renovation projects will bring you the most return on your investment when you decide to sell your home.

-Remodeling 2019 Cost vs Value Report surveyed more than 3,200 real estate professionals across the United States to compare the costs of the most popular renovation projects to the anticipated improvement in a home’s value.
-Here is what they found.
+Remodeling’s 2021 Cost vs Value Report surveyed real estate professionals across 150 U.S. markets to compare the costs of the 22 most popular renovation projects to the anticipated improvement in a home’s value.
+Here is what they found

 EXTERIOR AND CURB APPEAL PROJECTS DOMINATE.